dwyl/process-handbook/finances.md

+#Finances

+# What?

+A document that summarises our current financial processes and systems.

+# Why?

+So that we have a record of our processes in case someone else other than the person who normally carries them out needs to do them.

+# How?

+By creating and writing this document and including it as part of our process handbook.

 # Payroll

 Payroll is currently processed on the last business day of the month, follow these steps to post a payrun: